niess/pumas/README.md

 A compilation of materials for PUMAS is hosted on GitHub as a separate project, [pumas-materials](https://github.com/niess/pumas-materials).
 These tables have been generated with the PUMAS library.
-For muons, one can also use the whole set of tabulations provided online by the [PDG](http://pdg.lbl.gov/2019/AtomicNuclearProperties/index.html).
-Note however that those are slightly less accurate than PUMAS ones, above 100 TeV.
+For muons one can also use the whole set of tabulations provided online by the [PDG](http://pdg.lbl.gov/2019/AtomicNuclearProperties/index.html).
+Note however that those are slightly less accurate than PUMAS ones above 100 TeV.

 ## Documentation